shaliniGovindaNayak/flogo-workspace/activity/influxdb/README.md

 # 	InfluxDB - Activity
-This activity provides your Flogo app the ability to recieve message from Azure Iot Hub from a device
+This activity provides your Flogo app the ability to insert data on InfluxDB

 ## Installation